 If you ask this question, you should put that pen down and forget about Voyager.

 How much money do you want to make?
-LOL
+The sky is the limit.

 As an owner operator and a business owner you are responsible for the repairs and maintenance of your equipment.
 Your truck is your work tool, keep it in good condition and plan your budget accordingly.
 If you don't want to deal with breakdowns, don't buy a truck, there are lots of good trucking companies looking for good drivers.